nralbers/kubernetes-training/source/external_endpoints.rst

 - These use an `Ingress Controller <https://kubernetes.io/docs/concepts/services-networking/ingress-controllers/>`_ to route traffic from outside your kubernetes cluster to the services inside.
 - A cluster may have multiple ingress controllers.
 Which one is used is determined by the annotations on the Ingress rule.
+- For more information on the NGINX ingress controller, and the specific configuration options for Ingress rules using it, see `NGINX Ingress Controler User guide <https://kubernetes.github.io/ingress-nginx/user-guide/nginx-configuration/>`_

 Ingress rules
 -------------